dong18vn/LaravelPagination/README.md

 - The route must have a name
 - The ```paginate()``` macro must be called as last

-## Security

-If you discover any security related issues, please email [security@ctsoft.de](mailto:security@ctsoft.de) instead of using the issue tracker.

 ## License

 This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).